Best Strengthening Exercises for Older Adults

 • Flexibility measurements

-Seeing your progress can be highly motivating and help you adjust your plan as needed.
+Tracking your progress can be extremely motivating and help you make adjustments to your plan if needed.

 Rest and Recovery

-• Taking a full day off between strength training sessions
+• A rest day between strength training sessions

-• Incorporating “deload” weeks with lighter weights every 4-6 weeks
+• “Deload” weeks of lighter weights every 4-6 weeks

-Remember, recovery is when your body adapts and gets stronger.
+As a reminder, recovery is when your body becomes accustomed and builds strength.

-1. Start with body weight: Master the movement pattern before adding weights.
+1. Begin with body weight: Acquaint the movement pattern itself first before adding weights.

-2. Use mirrors: If available, use mirrors to check your form during exercises.
+2. Utilize mirrors: If possible, make use of the use of mirrors to monitor your form on exercises.

-3. Focus on controlled movements: Avoid using momentum to lift weights.
+3. Focus on controlled movements: Steer clear of using momentum in lifting weight.

-4. Maintain proper alignment: Keep your spine in a neutral position during most exercises.
+4. Proper alignment: Keep spine in neutral position for the majority of exercises.

-5. Breathe properly: Generally, exhale during the exertion phase of the exercise and inhale during the return phase.
+5. Breathe properly: For the majority of exercises, exhale during the working phase of the exercise and inhale during the recovery phase.

-Consider working with a certified fitness professional, at least initially, to ensure you’re using proper form for each exercise.
+Employ a certified fitness instructor, at least initially, to demonstrate for you correct form on each exercise.

 Strength Training and Fall Prevention

-Falls are a major concern for older adults, often leading to serious injuries and loss of independence.
-Strength training plays a crucial role in fall prevention by:
+Falls are a significant medical problem in older adults, leading to serious injury and loss of function.
+Strength training prevents falls by:

-1. Single-leg stands: Stand on one foot, holding onto a chair for support if needed.
+1. Single-leg stands: Stand on one leg, if needed, with a chair to hold on to.
 Gradually increase the duration and reduce support.

-2. Heel-to-toe walk: Walk in a straight line, placing the heel of one foot directly in front of the toes of the other foot.
+2. Heel-to-toe walking: Walk ahead with one foot’s heel. in front of the toes on the other foot.

-3. Sit-to-stand exercises: Practice standing up from a seated position without using your hands for support.
+3. Sit-to-stand exercises: Stand up properly from sitting without stretching your hands out.

 Strength Training and Cognitive Health